 Myth #1: More Is Always Better

-When searching for probiotics for gut health, you might have noticed that some brands offer products containing several different probiotic cultures instead of just one.
+When searching for probiotics online or on store shelves, you might have noticed that some brands offer products containing several different probiotic cultures instead of just one.

 This is quite different from a few decades ago, when commercial probiotics were fairly generalized, and companies rarely made distinctions between different species.
 In other words, probiotics were probiotics.

 In recent years, however, we’ve learned that different strains contain their own unique array of benefits.
-This has led many probiotic manufacturers to create products that each contain a wide variety of different probiotic strains.
-Generally the idea behind these products is that more microbial diversity is more beneficial to gut health.
-But are multistrain probiotics really better than single-strain products?
-Is “more” always better?
+This has led many probiotic manufacturers to create products that can contain a wide variety of different probiotic strains.
+The idea behind these products is that more microbial diversity is more beneficial to gut health.
+But are multi-strain probiotics really better than single-strain products?
+Is more always better?

-A multi-strain product may be beneficial if there is a scientifically demonstrated synergistic effect between the strains that are included, at the doses provided by the supplement.
-Alternatively, trying out a multi-strain product may allow you to see if one of the many strains in the product is helpful to you, vs. trying each strain one at a time.
-Keep in mind, however, that only so many CFUs (colony forming units) can fit into one capsule, so a multi-strain product will have less of each strain than a single-strain probiotic would.
+A multi-strain product may be beneficial if there is a scientifically demonstrated synergistic effect between the strains that are included, at the amounts present in the supplement.
+Alternatively, trying out a multi-strain product may allow you to see if one of the many strains in the product is helpful to you, instead of trying each strain one at a time.
+Keep in mind, however, that only so many CFUs (colony forming units) can fit into one capsule, so a multi-strain product may have less of each strain than a single-strain probiotic would.

 More strains in a product may or may not be beneficial to you.
-What's most important is that the strain(s) and their unique science-backed benefits at the dose provided cater to your needs.
+What's most important is that the strain(s) and their unique science-backed benefits at the amounts provided cater to your needs.